System administration home page

 - Troubleshoot the Office integration

-The Microsoft Dynamics 365 for Unified Operations mobile app enables your organization to make its business processes available on mobile devices.
+The Finance and Operations mobile app enables your organization to make its business processes available on mobile devices.
 After you enable the mobile workspaces for your organization, users can sign in to the app and immediately begin to run business processes from their mobile devices.